Aziz Binous

-Aziz Salah Binous (born 4 August 2000) is a Swiss professional footballer who plays as a forward for Italian Serie D club Chieri on loan from SPAL.
+Aziz Salah Binous (born 4 August 2000) is a Swiss professional footballer who plays as a forward for Greek Gamma Ethniki club Panakrotiriakos.

 Club career

 On 12 July 2018, Binous signed his first professional contract with his childhood club FC Lugano.
 Binous made his professional debut in a 2–0 Swiss Super League loss to BSC Young Boys on 29 July 2018.

 On 18 January 2019, Binous was loaned out to FC Zürich with an option to buy him permanently.
 Binous was registered in the U21 squad of the club, however, he got his debut for the first team at the end of March 2019.

 On 13 July 2021, he joined Kriens on loan.

 On 20 January 2024, Binous joined Italian side Vogherese on a free transfer.

 International career

 Born in Switzerland, Binous is of Tunisian descent.
 He represented the Switzerland U20s in 2019, scoring on his debut.